gbisaga/devops/aws-devops-multi-azregion.md

 - AWS Config Aggregators (multi-region, multi-account) - I did this!
 - RDS cross region read replicas (used for read and DR)
 - Aurora "global" database
+  - Aurora only - not in other RDS
   - Up to five secondary regions
   - One region is master, secondary regions for read and DR
   - Easy to "promote" replica to master (RPO 1 second, RTO 1 minute)